ChainLaunch

 You should see aliases prefixed with chainlaunch/ — these are the keys backing your blockchain nodes.

-When you're ready for real AWS KMS, the only thing that changes is the provider configuration.
-Everything else — organizations, nodes, networks, channels — stays identical.
+When you're ready for real AWS KMS, only the provider configuration changes.
+Organizations, nodes, networks, channels — everything else stays identical.

-If ChainLaunch runs on an EC2 instance or EKS pod, remove the static credentials entirely:
+If ChainLaunch runs on an EC2 instance or EKS pod, remove static credentials entirely and let the AWS SDK use the attached role:

 resource "chainlaunch_key_provider" "kms" {